Olga-Beliaeva/VolunteerProject/README.md

 For security purposes, all data and a chat used for demonstrating the project's functionality is fictional or specially designed and some details are reduced or changed.

-# Motivation

-Volunteer.su is a website where a Russian patriotic initiative group collects and publishes data about military personnel, activists, etc., supporting Ukraine.

-Through trial and error, it has been discovered that being listed on the Volunteer website is likely to cause problems for individuals at the border.

-If a person or his father is listed on the website, he’d better to be be helped separately from other refugees due to his security and security of others.

-For security purposes, all data and a chat used for demonstrating the project's functionality is fictional or specially designed and some details are reduced.

 # **Guideline**